Posterior Labral Tear (Lesion)

 How is the diagnosis made?

-The doctor will listen to the description of events and examine the shoulder.
+The clinician will listen to the description of events and examine the shoulder.
 X-Rays will also be taken to determine whether there is a piece of bone involved.
 An MRI scan may also be required, as the lesion itself will not show up on an X-Ray.

 What is the initial treatment?